Chris Tait: Chalk Circle

 Tait grew up in Newcastle, Ontario and his first band was called "The Casualties".
 After a few years in various bands he formed the group Chalk Circle (named after Bertolt Brecht's play The Caucasian Chalk Circle) with Brad Hopkins on bass and Derrick Murphy on drums.
 The new band recorded a demo single "The World" and played around Toronto, eventually winning a CASBY Award for "Most Promising Non-Recording Group" in 1985.

 Chalk Circle signed a recording deal with Duke Street Records and released three albums with Tait on lead vocals and guitar: The Great Lake (1986), Mending Wall (1987) and As the Crow Flies (1989).
 The band had a Top 10 hit in Canada with their first single "April Fool" and another Canadian hit with their cover of T.Rex's "20th Century Boy".

 In 2006, Tait and Chalk Circle briefly reunited for the release of their greatest hits collection.

 Big Faith

 After Chalk Circle broke up around 1990, Tait formed the group Big Faith with Ken Greer, Fergus Marsh and Mike Sloski.

-Big Faith released two independent albums and subsequently broke up.
-In 1994, their album, Undertow was recorded at Metalworks Studios in Mississauga, Ontario.
+Big Faith released two independent albums, Grounded in 1992 and Undertow in 1994, but saw less commercial success than Chalk Circle, and subsequently broke up.